 Results Of Tests And Investigations

-If you have had a recent X-ray, swabs or blood tests you may obtain the results by filling out an E-consult.
+If you have had a recent X-ray, swabs or blood tests you may obtain the results by filling out a Patient Triage Request.
 Please note we no longer advise patients of their test results over the telephone.

 What happens to my results?